sib-swiss/sparql-llm/README.md

 This project provides tools to enhance the capabilities of Large Language Models (LLMs) in generating [SPARQL](https://www.w3.org/TR/sparql11-overview/) queries for specific endpoints:

 - reusable components in `src/sparql-llm` and published as the [`sparql-llm`](https://pypi.org/project/sparql-llm/) pip package
+- a MCP server to expose tools to help LLM write SPARQL queries for a set of endpoints
 - a complete chat web service in `src/expasy-agent`
 - an experimental MCP server to generate and execute SPARQL queries on SIB resources in `src/expasy-mcp`